 Including contact centers in your customer experience design helps to bridge the gap between different contact channels and departments (more on bridging the gap in this webinar).
 It enables companies to create a holistic, joined-up experience for their customers—from their earliest touchpoints to post-sales support.

 Companies need to recognize the role of contact centers and support departments in maintaining customer relationships and driving customer retention.
-These trends indicate a fundamental change in the role and business value of the support function within businesses.
+These 2022 call center trends indicate a fundamental change in the role and business value of the support function within businesses.

 Customers and support agents have already seen this in action: Customers are happier than ever to walk away in the face of bad service, and remote work has given agents the flexibility to move to new companies where their contribution is recognized and valued.

 Companies need to reframe how they think of contact centers and adopt tools and processes that empower agents to do their best work in stress-free environments.
-Worried about meeting this year’s trends?
+Worried about your contact center meeting 2022 trends?
 Watch a demo or reach out to see how Mindful can meet your existing and future needs.

 Note: This article was originally posted in January 2022.
 It has since been updated to include our 2022 Contact Trends Webinar.